 A criminal conviction can be a heavy burden on you in countless ways.
 Jail time and costly fines are never easy, but in most cases, those penalties are eventually resolved.
 However, some criminal convictions could have permanent consequences.
 One of those consequences is the loss of your right to possess or own a firearm.

 There are steps you can take under the law to have these rights returned to you.
-While success is never guaranteed, many people are able to have their rights restored after receiving a pardon from the governor, and the McKenzie Law Firm, P.C. can help.
-Continue reading to learn how to get gun rights restored in Pennsylvania.
+While success is never guaranteed, many people can have their rights restored after receiving a pardon from the governor.
+A Montgomery gun crime lawyer from our firm can help you learn how to get gun rights restored in Pennsylvania.

-Restoration of Gun Rights Is Possible with a Pardon
+Restoration of Firearm Rights in Pennsylvania Is Possible With a Pardon

 It is important to remember that in most situations, a person convicted of certain criminal charges will lose their right to own a firearm under both state and federal law.
 That means that while this loss of rights is not always permanent based on state law, federal law will typically result in permanent prohibition.